giselehbm/LCI_Workshop_2023/README.md

 In order to follow-up the examples presented in this workshop, download the code available in this GitHub page (you can do that by clicking on the green buttom above).
 In addition, you also have to download Fiji from the following [link](https://fiji.sc/).
 The installation of additional required plugins will be detailed in the next sessions.

-**Tip**: To open a script in Fiji, go to "Plugins->Macros->Edit...".
+:bookmark: **Tip**: To open a script in Fiji, go to "Plugins->Macros->Edit...".
 Then browse the code to be used in each session.

 :people_holding_hands: **Group work**: For each activity you will be radomly assigned to breakout rooms to work in groups.
 Results should be reported in the following shared document.